moonlightXiao/learngit/readme.txt

-learning now, and try hard!
-go for it!
+learning now, studying now, and try hard! go for it! never say die.